G-Mapper: Learning a Cover in the Mapper Construction: Methods

-The input for $G$-Mapper consists of (1) the image of a dataset $X$ under the $1$-dimensional lens $f$, i.e., $f(X)$, (2) the AD threshold, and (3) the percentage of overlap for intervals when an interval is split into two.
-This parameter is called \text{{\fontfamily{cmtt}\selectfont g\_overlap}}.
+The input for G-Mapper consists of (1) the image of a dataset $X$ under the $1$-dimensional lens $f$, i.e., $f(X)$, (2) the AD threshold, and (3) the percentage of overlap for intervals when an interval is split into two.
+This parameter is denoted by \text{{\fontfamily{cmtt}\selectfont g\_overlap}}.

-The main differences between the $G$-Mapper algorithm and the $G$-means clustering algorithm are (1) we are interested in finding overlapping clusters (intervals) rather than disjoint clusters, (2) we design overlapping intervals using variances generated by the GMM rather than applying the $k$-means, and (3) the $G$-Mapper algorithm also does not require a projection of points for performing the Anderson-Darling test since the lens used in our algorithm is $1$-dimensional.
+The main differences between the G-Mapper algorithm and the G-means clustering algorithm are (1) we are interested in finding overlapping clusters (intervals) rather than disjoint clusters, (2) we design overlapping intervals using variances generated by the GMM rather than applying $k$-means, and (3) the G-Mapper algorithm also does not require a projection of points for performing the Anderson-Darling test since the lens employed in our algorithm is $1$-dimensional.

-For $G$-Mapper, we begin with the cover consisting of one interval containing $f(X)$, i.e., the interval $[\min\{f(X)\}, \max\{f(X)\}]$.
-The $G$-Mapper algorithm is iterative and proceeds as follows: \begin{enumerate} \item Select an interval from the current cover (a collection of intervals).
+For G-Mapper, we begin with the cover consisting of one interval containing $f(X)$, i.e., the interval $[\min\{f(X)\}, \max\{f(X)\}]$.
+The G-Mapper algorithm is iterative and proceeds as follows: \begin{enumerate} \item Select an interval from the current cover (a collection of intervals).

-\item For the data points of the interval, perform a statistical test to determine if it follows a Gaussian distribution.
+\item For the data points in the interval, perform a statistical test to determine if it follows a Gaussian distribution.
 For the test, we use the corrected Anderson-Darling statistic.

 \item If the computed statistic is smaller than the AD threshold, keep the original interval.